notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 ### Getting started

-Here are the instructions to make your first Notepad++ plugin in less 10 minutes, by following 6 steps:
+Here are the instructions to make your first Notepad++ plugin in less than 10 minutes, by following 6 steps:

 1. Download and unzip the latest release of [Notepad++ Plugin Template](https://github.com/npp-plugins/plugintemplate/releases).